pzktit/ktitlatex-devcontainer/README.md

 # ktitlatex-devcontainer

-Example of using Dev Containers for LaTeX document preparation in Visual Studio Code.
+Example of configuring Dev Containers for LaTeX document preparation in Visual Studio Code.

 ## What you need to use it